 By 2012, hundreds of thousands of young Eritreans had fled the country to escape the deepening political repression and to avoid what had become open-ended national service in both the armed forces and state and party-controlled businesses.
 Three hundred refugees were showing up in Ethiopia each month and being placed in UN-supplied camps near the border.

 "I last saw my father at the beginning of 2007, they took him away from our house.
-I know nothing about what happened afterward."
+I know nothing about what happened afterwards."

 "This generation, everyone has gone through the prison at least once.
 Everyone I met in prison has been in prison two or three times."